About

 One mission.

-We're college students building this during the school year, with limited time and limited budget.
+We're college students building this on our own time and our own budget, heads-down through the summer.
 Every decision has to be the right one.
 We're not VC-backed.
-We're not doing a Kickstarter.
+We're not running a Kickstarter.
 We're making it with our own hands and shipping it in public.

 Karl

-Handles the business side — customer discovery, go-to-market, making sure we're building something trainers and coaches will actually pay for.
+Handles the business side: customer discovery, go-to-market, and making sure we're building something trainers and coaches will actually pay for.

 Ryan